cynthiatreger/phsm-traffic-inspection/README.md

 ## FastPathEnabled feature & tag

-In addition, the `FastPathEnabled` **feature** must be [registered and approved](https://learn.microsoft.com/en-us/azure/payment-hsm/register-payment-hsm-resource-providers?tabs=azure-cli#register-the-resource-providers-and-features) on all subscritptions that require access to Payment HSM.
+In addition, the `FastPathEnabled` **feature** must be [registered and approved](https://learn.microsoft.com/en-us/azure/payment-hsm/register-payment-hsm-resource-providers?tabs=azure-cli#register-the-resource-providers-and-features) on all subscritptions that need access to Payment HSM.

-Adding the `FastPathEnabled` feature at the subscription level doesn't cause any downtime and will enable resources to connect to the Payment HSM devices.
+A second step consists in enabling the `fastpathenabled` **tag** on all the VNets that require [connectivity to the Payment HSM VNet](https://learn.microsoft.com/en-us/azure/payment-hsm/peer-vnets?tabs=azure-cli).
+This operation must be done via CLI.

-A second step consists in enabling the `fastpathenabled` **tag** on all the VNets that require connectivity to the Payment HSM VNet.
-[This must be done through CLI](https://learn.microsoft.com/en-us/azure/payment-hsm/peer-vnets?tabs=azure-cli).
+For the `fastpathenabled` VNet tag to be valid the `FastPathEnabled` feature needs to be enabled on the subscription where that VNet is deployed: make sure to complete both steps to enable resources to connect to the Payment HSM devices.

-Make sure to complete both steps as for the `fastpathenabled` VNet tag to be valid the `FastPathEnabled` feature needs to be enabled in the subscription where that VNET is deployed.
+Adding the `FastPathEnabled` feature and enabling the `fastpathenabled` tag don't cause any downtime.

 ## Azure Payment HSM - Networking limitations